-The Head Teacher is responsible for maintaining proper security at all times for all buildings, stocks, stores, furniture, equipment, etc. under their control
+The local governing body is responsible for maintaining proper security at all times for all buildings, stocks, stores, furniture, equipment, etc. under its control

 17.1 Security

 Stores and equipment must be secured by means of physical and other security devices.
 Only authorised staff may access the stores.